What will the funds I raise support?

 The average daily mileage is approximately 60 per day, with a total trip mileage of approximately 290 miles.
 Riders who follow our training plan will be very adequately trained for the ride.
 Total climbing feet to be posted soon.

-Are there options for longer rides?
+Are there options for shorter or longer rides?

 What will the weather be like?